African wildcat: Conservation

 The African wildcat is included in CITES Appendix II.

 Due to their physical similarity, hybridization produces less visible effects in Asian steppe-type wildcats than among European forest wildcats.
 It can thus be difficult to distinguish "pure" Asian wildcats from free-living domestic cats when these inhabit the same locations, and it is possible that some Asian populations derive primarily from feral cats.
-Alley Cat Rescue is currently the only organization known to have a program specifically aimed at conserving African wildcats and reducing what some refer to as genetic pollution by domestic cats.

 It has been discovered that a domestic cat can serve as a surrogate mother for wildcat embryos.
 The numerous similarities between the two species mean that an embryo of an African wildcat may be carried and borne by a domestic cat.
 A documentary by the BBC describes the details of the experiments that led to this discovery, and also shows a mature wildcat that was born by a surrogate female.

-In philately

 The Libyan Posts issued a postage stamp dedicated to the African wildcat in November 1997 in cooperation with World Wide Fund for Nature.
 This issue was also released as a set of four stamps printed on a minisheet.